 Supermarkets have introduced a wide range of social distancing measures and high-tech innovations to try to make shopping safer.

-The BRC estimates supermarkets have spent more than £100m on new safety measures throughout lockdown, including PPE and screens.
+The British Retail Consortium (BRC) estimates that supermarkets spent more than £100m on new safety measures throughout lockdown, including PPE and screens.

 Many offer apps or handheld devices that enable you to scan your own shopping and avoid using the checkout, and every major supermarket has installed checkout screens, floor markings and enhanced cleaning measures.